jdromeiro/.NET-Developer-Questions/README.md

 ## Testing

-**1. What are the fundamentals of Unit Testing?**
+**1. What are the fundamentals of unit testing?**
-The fundamentals of Unit Testing are Arrange, Act and Assert (AAA).
-First we create the necessary things to run the test, then we execute the test, and then we verify the result of the test against the expected results.
+The fundamentals of unit testing are Arrange, Act and Assert (AAA).
+First we create the necessary things to run the test, then we execute the test, and at last we verify the result obtained against the expected results.

+**2. What is the difference between unit tests and integration tests?**
+Unit tests are simple tests that verify the correctness of single parts of the code (usually methods), while integration tests are tests made for showing that the different parts of a code work well together.

 [Back to Table of Contents](#table-of-contents)